-There’s a few things that need changing in the new year, of those things is indeed another career opportunity and another place (mostly so that me and the housemates are able to keep living in the best place of Holland with the ever-steepening rent these days).
-This however, apparently, doesn’t mean that I have to fix this before 2020.
-I should probably know myself by now and I should have probably see this coming too.
-But I didn’t, and looking back saying should, would and could doesn’t help the now.
+And yes, there’s a few things that need changing in the new year.
+And yes, those are actually both those things: a career opportunity and another place to live that allows me to live in the loveliest city of the Netherlands.
+What I need to learn however, apparently, is that it doesn’t mean that I have to fix this all as soon as possible.
+And I should most probably know myself by now and see it coming too.
+But I didn’t, and I don’t, and looking back saying should, would and could doesn’t help the now.

-So here I am, trying to set boundaries and put myself first, prioritise my mental health — especially when it’s about a decision I spend 90% of my time, i.e. home and at work (I say 90% because my social life dies down in winter OK, it’s cold… I invite people in).
-In all honesty, I am not sure why I am telling myself this, it sort of feels like I am convincing myself that I made the right decision.
-Overthinking my options, but choosing to refuse still.
+So here I am for the umpteenth time, trying to set boundaries and put myself first, prioritise my mental health — especially when it’s about a such a big decision.
+In all honesty, I am not sure why I am blogging about this, it sort of feels like I am convincing myself that I made the right decision.
+Overthinking my options, but choosing to refuse to accept still.
 A “thanks but no thanks” is, or can be, a very legitimate decision.
 Yet it’s proving to be a hard lesson.

 For 2019 I had 5 resolutions, and I definitely would like to do a recap on them.
 Even though I am failing myself mostly there.
 I want to set the bar right for 2020.
 I want to do better, and be better… not just for everyone around be — mostly for me.
 It feels highly self-centred, yet it seems like I need exactly that.
 One of my flatmates asked me: “if you don’t put yourself in first place, who will?” — What she said sounded like a full-on TED talk, but it did help.